 Want more bread recipes?

 - 1 ½ cups whole wheat flour

 - 1 cup milk warmed to 110°F

-- 3 Tbsp unsalted butter melted and cooled
+- 3 tablespoon unsalted butter melted and cooled

-Increase speed to medium-low and knead until dough is smooth and elastic, 8 minutes.
+- Increase speed to medium-low and knead until dough is smooth and elastic, 8 minutes.
 Dough should form a ball and not stick to the sides of the bowl.
-If dough is still sticking to the sides after 4 minutes, add 1/2 cup more flour 2 Tbsp at a time until the dough no longer sticks.
+If dough is still sticking to the sides after 4 minutes, add ½ cup more flour 2 tablespoon at a time until the dough no longer sticks.

-*Recipe barely adapted from America's Test Kitchen Family Baking Book
+*Recipe adapted from America's Test Kitchen Family Baking Book